What Patients are Saying

 Until recently, Cyr suffered from syncope – a temporary loss of consciousness and posture also known as fainting or passing out.
 After years of fainting spells and multiple medical tests, doctors couldn’t identify what was causing the episodes.

-In late January 2017 after as series of several syncope episodes within a day, Cyr was taken to Rush Copley Emergency Center in Yorkville and then transferred to Rush Copley Medical Center in Aurora.
+After a series of several syncope episodes within a day, Cyr was taken to Rush Copley Emergency Center in Yorkville and then transferred to Rush Copley Medical Center in Aurora.
 While under monitoring at Rush-Copley, doctors were able to attribute the cause of his fainting episodes to the electrical part of his heart.

 Cardiovascular-related syncope usually is sudden with little to no warning signs that an individual is about to faint.
 It is also difficult to test for, as it shows no signs unless the person is in the middle of an episode.
 Electrophysiologist Edward Lipman, M.D., who treated Cyr, said the history and frequency of his episodes is severe compared to most patients.
 To help reduce his episodes and maintain normal heart function, Dr. Lipman implanted a pacemaker in Cyr.